harshchoudhary21/Faculty_Staff-Attendance/README.md

 # Staff and Faculty Management System

 The Staff and Faculty Management System is a comprehensive web application designed to streamline the management of staff and faculty members within educational institutions or organizations.
-This system provides a user-friendly interface for administrators to handle various tasks such as maintaining employee records, tracking attendance, managing leave requests, and more.
+This system provides a user-friendly interface for administrators to handle various tasks such as maintaining faculty/staff records, tracking attendance, managing leave requests, and more.

 ## Features